Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

 We’ve all been there.
 You browse an online store, place items in your shopping cart and exit before completing the purchase.
 This phenomenon is called shopping cart abandonment.
-Online sellers and e-commerce entrepreneurs face shopping cart abandonment daily and may be frustrated and confused by these lost online sales.
+Online sellers and e-commerce entrepreneurs face shopping cart abandonment daily, which can lead to frustration and confusion over lost online sales.

 Fortunately, while shopping cart abandonment is a common occurrence, online sellers can use tactful cart recovery strategies via email marketing to woo back customers and encourage them to complete their purchases.